kerembeyazit/notin.cc/README.md

 - Data stays only on your device, nothing is sent to any server
 - If you clear your browser data, your notes will be deleted
 - Your notes won't be visible in different browsers or incognito mode
+- When installed as PWA, the app works offline with cached content

 ## 🔒 Privacy